elasticluster/elasticluster/README.rst

 <https://groups.google.com/forum/#!forum/elasticluster>`_ mailing-list
 (only subscribers can post).

-The ElastiCluster_ project is an effort of the `Services and Support for Science IT`_ (S3IT) unit at the `University of Zurich`_, licensed under the `GNU General Public License version 3`_.
+The ElastiCluster_ project was initially an effort of the `Services and Support for Science IT`_ (S3IT) unit at the `University of Zurich`_, licensed under the `GNU General Public License version 3`_.  *Since 2020 it is no longer maintained nor supported by S3IT or the University of Zurich.*

 Features